 The Cherokee/Great Smokies KOA Holiday is open year round and offers a true camping resort experience.
 There’s an indoor and outdoor pool, jump pillow, go cart rentals, snack bar, community fire pit, and tons more.
 You’ll also find a packed recreation schedule during the peak travel season.
 Some of the best RV sites back up right to the river, and guests can enjoy tubing and fishing right onsite.

 Right up the road from the KOA, this Jellystone Park focuses on the family camping experience.
 Many of the RV sites and cabins are located right on the river.
 There’s a pool, playground, activity center, and well-stocked camp store.

-- Choose first what region of the Smokies you want to focus on exploring, and try to find a campground in that area.
-No matter what, a trip to GSMNP will involve driving, but you can limit that by picking the right campground.
+- First choose what region of the Smokies you want to explore, and try to find a campground in that area.
+No matter what, a trip to GSMNP will involve driving, but you can limit time in the car by picking the right campground.

 - Decide what kind of camping experience you want.
 Do you like resorts with tons of amenities and activities?
 Do you want a peaceful camping escape?
 The Smokies has something for everyone, but it’s up to you to choose the right fit for your personal taste.

 - Think about staying at more than one campground.
 If you are visiting the park for more than a few days, we highly recommend breaking camp and staying in at least two areas of the park.
 We have moved between Townsend, Pigeon Forge, and the North Carolina side on multiple visits and love this strategy.

 There’s a reason Great Smoky Mountain National Park is the most visited national park in the country.
 If you haven’t experienced the magic of the Smokies, what are you waiting for?